a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 things to add:

+- list the properties (intensional specification) of the different number sets

 - Hegel and The Science of Logic seems to have covered very similar material...

-- money
+- money??? is this applicable?

 - more about the development of larger and larger sets in mathematics?

-- virtual reality

-- order in the emergence of data structures
+- history of the invention and emergence of data structures in computer science

 ## Glossary:
+...

 ## References: